First and foremost, like I’ve done before on several posts, here’s a disclaimer: I am not a child expert nor am I a travel expert. LOL.

 That was my understanding at the time.
 Beyond this option, it was not expanded with any further details.

-My husband and I accounted for 2 seats, and in order to book the whole row (3 seats) to ourselves, I chose the option of ‘In Seat’ for my child.
+I chose the option of ‘In Seat’ for my child.

 Once an option is chosen, I proceeded to key in the following details: